-- Artificial Empathy: Towards Man and Robot Co-evolution one year ago
+- Artificial Empathy: Towards Man and Robot Co-evolution 2 years ago

 Professor Damiano (PhD in Epistemology of Complex Systems) is Associate Professor of Logic and Philosophy of Science at the University of Messina (Italy), where she coordinates the Research Group on Epistemology of the Sciences of the Artificial (RG-ESA). with a focus on the Synthetic Modeling of Life and Cognition, in particular in Synthetic Biology and in Cognitive, Developmental and Social Robotics.

 She worked on these topics within scientific teams, with which she is still collaborating (University of Salento, Italy, and ELSI, Japan, SB-AI Project; Ritsumeikan University Graduate School of Core Ethics and Frontier Sciences, Kyoto, Japan, Artificial Empathy Project).
 On the topics of her research she published many articles, co-edited three special issues (Artificial Empathy: An Interdisciplinary Investigation, with H. Lehmann and P. Dumouchel, International Journal of Social Robotics, Springer, 2014; What can Synthetic Biology offer to Artificial Intelligence (and vice versa)?, with Y. Kuruma and P. Stano, BioSystems, Elsevier, 2016; Synthetic Biology and Artificial Intelligence: Towards Cross-Fertilization, with Y. Kuruma and P. Stano, Complex Systems, 2018) and wrote two books: Unità in dialogo, Bruno Mondadori, Milano, 2009; and Living with Robots, with P. Dumouchel, Harvard University Press, 2016.